Back to home page click here

 The House of Lords

 This is the upper chamber but the one with less authority.
-Its main roles are to revise legislation and keep a check on Government by scrutinising its activities.
-Ultimately it cannot block the will of the House of Commons.
+Its main roles are to revise legislation and keep a check on government by scrutinising its activities.
+Since 1911, its power to block "money bills" is limited to one month and its power to block other bills is limited to one session, so ultimately it cannot block the will of the House of Commons.
+Furthermore, since 1945, there has been the Salisbury Convention that the House of Lords will not oppose a measure that was specifically mentioned in the last election manifesto of the political party forming the Government.

-It is an utterly bizarre institution that has no parallel anywhere in the democratic world.
-The explanation for its unusual nature goes back to the beginning of this essay: the British political system has evolved very slowly and peacefully and it is not totally logical or democratic.
+The House of Lords is an utterly bizarre institution that has no parallel anywhere in the democratic world.
+The explanation for the unusual nature of the Lords goes back to the beginning of this essay: the British political system has evolved very slowly and peacefully and it is not totally logical or democratic.

 - Historically most members of the House of Lords have been what we called hereditary peers.
-This mean that years ago a king or queen nominated a member of the aristocracy to be a member of the House and, since then, the right to sit in the House has passed through the family from generation to generation.
+This meant that years ago a king or queen nominated a member of the aristocracy to be a member of the House and, since then, the right to sit in the House has passed through the family from generation to generation.
 Clearly this is totally undemocratic and the last Labour Government abolished the right of all but 92 of these hereditary peers to sit in the House.
+Britain and Lesotho share the unenviable distinction of being the only two countries where hereditary personages still retain the right to pass laws for the rest of the nation.

 - House of Lords reform is unfinished business.
-There is a cross-party consensus that it should become a mainly elected body although there is as yet no agreement on the details of the next stage of reform.
+The Parliament Act of 1911 first raised the prospect of an elected upper house but it has still not happened.
+There is a cross-party consensus that it should become a mainly elected body, although there is as yet no agreement on the details of the next stage of reform.

 Some distinguishing features of the British Parliamentary system